utsaslab/SplitFS/README.md

 The [Experiments
 page](https://github.com/rohankadekodi/SplitFS/blob/master/experiments.md)
 has a list of experiments evaluating SplitFS(strict, sync and POSIX) vs ext4 DAX, NOVA-strict, NOVA-relaxed and PMFS.
 The summary is that SplitFS outperforms the other file systems on the data intensive workloads, while incurring a modest overhead on metadata heavy workloads.
 Please see the paper for more details.
+This repository contains all the information needed to reproduce the main results from our paper.

 Please cite the following paper if you use SplitFS: